apache/parquet-format/Encodings.md

 not a multiple of 8, the final byte is padded with zero bits in its most significant positions.

+Because `frame_of_reference` is the minimum encoded integer in the vector, every delta is non-negative.
+Deltas are packed and interpreted as unsigned integers; no sign extension is applied when unpacking.

 If `bit_width` is 0, no bytes are stored (all deltas are zero, meaning all encoded integers are equal to `frame_of_reference`).